Our Future Path! A plan for a better world!

 No matter what each of us believes about what it means to be wealthy, it still boils down to having enough of the right resources to enrich our lives.
 In general, we become wealthier by getting or controlling more of the things that we prize.
 In the case of money, this is usually about increasing our net worth.
 We may do this by earning money from work, investments, inheritance or any combination of these or other methods.
 In order to stay wealthy, we need to continue earning enough to offset our expenses.
 In addition, it helps us to spend wisely and not to waste what we have earned.

 For the world to become wealthier, our actions need to create wealth.
 We create wealth by doing productive work.
 For instance, we might produce something, or manage or invest in the productive work of others.
-In a best-case scenario, our actions would not only make us wealthier, but would also help make other people wealthier without making anyone poorer.
+In a best-case scenario, our actions would not only make us wealthier, but would also help make others wealthier without making anyone poorer.

 Usually, if not always, criminal activity leads to the destruction of wealth.
 One clear example would be burning down a building to collect the insurance money.
 Not only could there be transfers of wealth from the insurance company to the building’s owner and from the policy holders to the insurance company, but there would be a waste of the resources needed to put out the fire and the building would have been destroyed.
-Even when the redistribution of wealth through robbery, shoplifting or many other types of crimes does not directly destroy any goods or property, there is a destruction of wealth.
-Not only do these crimes waste the time and resources of our police, courts and prisons, but the criminals could have been doing productive work instead of committing crimes.

 In addition, there are many things that can destroy wealth that are considered legal.
 These things can be as simple as wasting our food or breaking something that we own, to complex business acquisitions or buyouts that are only used to avoid taxes or to sell off assets to make a quick profit.
-There are also many things that we are required to do that do not directly or even indirectly contribute to the creation of wealth.
-These include such things as overly complex tax codes, redundant or ineffective regulations, and poorly designed communities and infrastructure.

 Growth